 Almost any sensor, individual or multiparameter, may be used with the system, allowing the system to be customized for each application.
 We helped create the original SDI-12 standard, so you can be sure our systems are SDI-12 compatible.
 In addition, nearly all available flow, level, and meteorological sensors can be measured, generally without external signal conditioning.

 The availability of multiple telecommunications and on-site options for retrieving data also allows systems to be customized to meet exact needs.
+Our communications overview describes communications options in greater detail.
 Options include: voice-synthesized phone, telephone, cellphone, satellite, radio, ethernet, short haul, meteor burst, coaxial cable, and storage module.
 Systems can be programmed to send alarms or report site conditions by calling out to computers, phones, radios, or pagers.
 Real-time or historical data can be displayed or processed with Campbell Scientific software.
 Data can also be exported as ASCII files for further processing by spreadsheets, databases, or analysis programs.